nbhushan/sequence-modelling/README.md

 - Easy to use (based on the scikit-learn API)
 - Pure Python and Numpy based
 - Open source and commercially usable (BSD license)
-- Support for discrete and continuous emissions
+- Support for discrete and continuous (Gaussian) emissions

 ## Installation